-The class headings and explanatory notes of certain classes have been changed as a result of the application of the 12th edition of the International Classification.
-For example, "personal and social services rendered by others to meet the needs of individuals" appearing in the class heading of Class 45 of the 11th edition of the International Classification has been replaced by "dating services, online social networking services; funerary services; babysitting".
-"This Class does not include, in particular: - research in the field of education (Cl.
-41)" and "This Class includes, in particular: - arbitration and mediation services" have been introduced in the explanatory notes to Class 42 and Class 45 respectively.
+The class headings and explanatory notes of certain classes have been changed as a result of the application of the 13th edition of the International Classification.
+For example, "perfumery, essential oils" appearing in the class heading of Class 3 of the 12th edition of the International Classification has been replaced by "perfumes" and "This Class does not include, in particular: - spectacles, contact lenses, sunglasses (Class 10)" has been introduced in the explanatory notes to Class 9.

-Certain amendments and changes made by the 12th edition involve transfer of class of some goods and require reclassification (see Reclassification and Notice to reclassify specification below).
+Certain amendments and changes made by the 13th edition involve transfer of class of some goods and require reclassification (see Reclassification and Notice to reclassify specification below).